rl-institut/multi-vector-simulator/docs/model/components.rst

     - Electrolyzers
     - Biogas power plants

-Conversion assets are added as transformers and are defined in :code:`energyConversion.csv`.
+Conversion assets are added as transformers and are defined in :ref:`energyConversion.csv <conversion>`.

-The parameters `dispatch_price`, `efficiency` and `installedCap` of transformers are assigned to their output flows.
+The parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` of transformers are assigned to their output flows.
-This means that these parameters need to be given for the output of the asset and that the costs of the input, e.g. fuel, if existent, are not included in its `dispatch_price` but in the `dispatch_price` of the fuel source, see :ref:`dispatchable_sources`.
+This means that these parameters need to be provided for the output of the asset and that the costs of the input, (e.g. cost of fuel) are not included in its :ref:`dispatch_price <dispatchprice-label>` but in the :ref:`dispatch_price <dispatchprice-label>` of the fuel source, see :ref:`dispatchable_sources`.

 Conversion assets can be defined with multiple inputs or multiple outputs, but one asset currently cannot have both, multiple inputs and multiple outputs.
 Note that multiple inputs/output have not been tested, yet.